wmkouw/ctrl-iwxval/README.md

 This repository contains experiments and code accompanying the paper:

-"A control variate for importance-weighted cross-validation under covariate shift."
+"On reducing sampling variance in covariate shift using control variates."

 which is currently under review.

 ## Contents:
+- __experiment-1DG__ contains scripts for running experiments on a 1-dimensional Gaussian distributions setting.

-- __experiments__ contains scripts for running experiments reported in the paper.
+- __experiment-2DG__ contains scripts for running experiments on a 2-dimensional Gaussian distributions setting.
 - __util__ contains utility functions and algorithms.

 ## Contact: